EDUCBA

 output 11

-In this SELECT statement, the LOWER function converts job column data into the lower case but the BETWEEN operator contains one value (PRESIDENT) in the upper case which is not matching with the column data format.
+In this SELECT statement, the LOWER function converts job column data into the lower case, but the BETWEEN operator contains one value (PRESIDENT) in the upper case, which does not match the column data format.

 Example #4 – DML operation (INSERT, UPDATE, DELETE)

-The BETWEEN operator can be applied for the data manipulation operation in the example mention below.
+The BETWEEN operator can be applied to the data manipulation operation in the below example.

 Before UPDATE